 These items can be useful.
-Of course, these are an ongoing investment as you have to buy ink cartridges and paper.
-A household could spend around £100 a year on them.
+They allow you to take physically available content online and wise versa.
+But, of course, these are an ongoing investment as you have to buy ink cartridges and paper.
+A household could spend around $140 a year on them.

-Of course, you can also pay for an extended warranty in a lot of places that can set you back about £40.
+Of course, you can also pay for an extended warranty in many places that can set you back about $50 to $60.

 Choosing IT Equipment

-The IT equipment you choose depends on a number of factors including your needs, what's available, and your budget.
+The IT equipment you choose depends on many factors, including your needs, what's available, and your budget.
 Here's some useful advice for those choosing what to buy.